Collections Cohen

 The Davis Story

-The thrilling and extremely professional audio on this page was engineered by Greg Taillon, the son of shipmate SoMS2c Norm Taillon of the nucleus crew.
+The Davis Story In Audio!
+Listen to it as you look over our pages.
+Pictures for the video production by Stan Cohen The thrilling and extremely professional audio on this page was engineered by Greg Taillon, the son of shipmate SoMS2c Norm Taillon of the nucleus crew.
 It accompanies the video tape presentation containing pictures from the collection of RdM2/C Stanley Cohen.
+Stanley has donated his DE-357 picture collection to the USS Slater Organization located in Albany, NY.
+It will be available to DE357 shipmates, and their descendants.
+Click to see a picture.
+When you visit ask for Locker 16. |

 Click below to listen to Der Fuehrer’s Face!